-This is probably the biggest dream of most of us: Traveling the world and making money the same time.
+This is probably the biggest dream of most of us: Finding a job that pays you to travel.
 I have already explained what kind of local and remote jobs you can do everywhere in the world and how you can find these nomad jobs.
 But what about jobs, that send you to all of those exotic places?
 Or ways to get paid because you are on the road?
 Now doesn’t that sound interesting?
 Read on and find out how to travel the world and get paid for it.

 First of all, let’s have a look at the different kinds of opportunities we have to make money away from our (old) home base to get an overview: